jay-jay/4D-Mandrill/README.md

 OB SET ARRAY($o_params;"global_merge_vars";$ao_global_merge)

-$sent:=_mndrl_send ($o_params)
+$sent:=mandrill_send ($o_params)
 ```
 ####Deprecated
-Methods prefixed with "\_mndrl" are now being deprecated.No further development will take place anymore with these methods.
+Methods prefixed with "\_mndrl" are now being deprecated.
+No further development will take place anymore with these methods.
 Start using the methods prefixed with "mandrill_"

 ####Roadmap
 - multiple "to" recipients in a single REST request